odedpriva/docker-networking-workshop/03-crash-course-iptables/README.md

 * Rules contain a criteria and a target.
 * If the criteria is matched, it goes to the rules specified in the target (or) executes the special values mentioned in the target.
-* If the criteria is not matached, it moves on to the next rule.
+* If the criteria is not matched, it moves on to the next rule.

 let's use **odedpriva/docker-networking** docker image and start a container: